podesse/three-kepler-binaries-repo/scripts/README.md

 # Scripts

-These are various scripts.
-Have fun.
+These are various scripts used throughout this project.

 ------